Golf Tutorials

 Final Thoughts

-Stopping yourself from skying the driver rarely comes down to a major overhaul.
+Stopping yourself from skying the driver rarely requires a major overhaul.
 Instead, it’s about understanding the core cause - a downward hit instead of an upward one - and checking a few key setup fundamentals.
 By ensuring your ball position is forward, your tee height is correct, and your shoulders are properly tilted at address, you create the conditions for a powerful, ascending strike.
 Use the drills to get the feel of an inside-to-out swing, and you'll soon be trading those towering pop-ups for penetrating drives down the fairway.

 When you're fighting a persistent miss like a sky ball on your own, getting immediate, personalized feedback can make all the difference.
 That's why we designed Caddie AI to be your 24/7 personal coach.
 You can simply ask, "Why am I skying my driver?" and get instant analysis and specific checkpoints to work on.
 It takes the guesswork out of improving your game, giving you the expert strategy and guidance you need to step up to every shot with confidence.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like